 About

-My interests broadly include research in Security and Privacy, Internet-of-Things, and Human Computer Interaction with applications to smart systems (AI/ML) and public policy (law & policy).
-Specifically, my work focuses on usable security and privacy for emerging technologies (e.g., IoT, AI, AR/VR) and the implications of technology and policy.
+My interests broadly include research in Security and Privacy, Human-centered Computing, and Emerging Technologies, with applications to smart systems (AI/ML) and public policy (law & policy).
+Specifically, my work focuses on usable security and privacy for emerging technologies (e.g., IoT, AI, XR) and the implications of technology and policy.
 The overarching goal is to bridge the gaps between computing applications’ behaviors and user perceptions/preferences as well as inform secure and privacy-respecting designs for future smart systems.

 News